Optical Transceiver Failure Impacting Netherlands Traffic Flow

 09:10 - Network stability confirmed, traffic successfully rerouted through alternate paths

-09:15 - Hardware replacement part ordered and expedited shipping arranged
+09:15 - Hardware replacement part ordered with expedited shipping

 13:15 - Physical transceiver replacement procedure initiated